lauprellim/semita/README.md

 Most of these patches require the bach/cage libraries.
 You can easily download them in the Max package manager.
 They are free.

+Some patches (such as pc-set-info.maxpat and euclid-rhythm-gen.maxpat) require additional dependencies which are included in the main Semita distribution and indicated below.
+A file with an asterisk (*) before it requires a dependency.

 **Descriptions of the Patches**

 12-tone-row-all-int.maxpat: Based on a help file of the Bach library, this patch constructs one of the 1928 all-interval tone rows.